-Have you ever asked how many rental properties to retire from?
+Have you ever asked the question how many rental properties do I need to retire?
 One of the best ways of earning passive income is through investing in real estate, but if this is done right, this can also act as a steady cash flow that can be bequeathed to your loved ones after you pass away.

 In the case of rental properties, investing in rental real estate for retirement means that you earn income from the properties, but you won’t need to pay for the expenses, as your tenants pay these instead.

-The answer isn’t straightforward for everybody, as everyone has a different picture of what their retirement will look like (Find out the stages of retirement here).
+The answer isn’t straightforward for everybody, as everyone has a different picture of their retirement (Find out the 5 stages of retirement).

-Even so, we’ll cover the answer in this article, including things like how much passive income you should aim to earn, things to consider when obtaining passive earnings through rental real estate, and any potential expenses that you need to bear in mind.
+Even so, we’ll cover the answer in this article, including how much passive income you should aim to earn, things to consider when obtaining passive earnings through rental real estate, and any potential expenses you need to bear in mind.

 It’s Not A Straightforward Subject

 You can estimate how many rental properties you might need to retire with several formulas, but these will vary with everyone depending on your aims and lifestyle.